blankworker1/BYOB/ONBOARDING.md

 They understand:

-Custody
+- Self Custody

-Transactions
+- Transactions

-Fees
+- Fees

-Signing
+- Signing

-Broadcast
+- Blockchain

-Peer-to-peer exchange
+- Peer-to-peer exchange

 When they are ready - they Become Their Own Bank.